Lakers–Spurs rivalry: Background

 The Lakers were founded as the Detroit Gems in 1946 before relocating to Minneapolis, Minnesota and renaming themselves the Lakers (Minnesota's nickname is "The Land of 10,000 Lakes").
 The club won several titles led by center George Mikan in the 1950s before moving to Los Angeles in 1960.
 In 1972 they won another championship led by center Wilt Chamberlain and point guard Jerry West.
 After acquiring center Kareem Abdul-Jabbar in 1975 and point guard Magic Johnson in 1979, the Lakers built a team that won 5 titles in the 1980s.
 With the retirement of Johnson and Abdul-Jabbar, they struggled in the 1990s.
 However, in 1996 the club acquired free agent center Shaquille O'Neal and traded with the Charlotte Hornets for newly drafted shooting guard Kobe Bryant.
 With the two maturing under coach Phil Jackson, the club turned into a contender in the early 2000s.

 The Spurs, meanwhile, were founded as the Dallas Chaparrals in the American Basketball Association in 1967 before moving to San Antonio, Texas and renaming themselves the Spurs in 1973.
 When the ABA disbanded in 1976, the Spurs were one of four teams absorbed into the NBA.
 Led by prolific scorer George Gervin, the Spurs experienced regular season success in the 1970s and 1980s, but were unable to advance out of the Western Conference playoffs.
 After struggling in the latter half of the 1980s, they acquired center David Robinson in the 1987 NBA draft and the club's fortunes improved.
 Although they were competitive in the mid-1990s, they never advanced to the NBA Finals.
 In 1997, they acquired power forward Tim Duncan with the first pick in the draft.
 The 6'11" Duncan combined with the 7' Robinson to form what was dubbed the "Twin Towers" duo.

 Rivalry history

 Although the Spurs and Lakers have played each other in the Western Conference since 1981, they weren't considered rivals until 1999, when the Spurs swept the Lakers 4–0, eventually winning their first NBA title.
 They had met in the 1982, 1983, 1986, 1988, and 1995 NBA Playoffs.
 In both the 1982 and 1983 playoffs, the Gervin-led Spurs made the Western Conference Finals, but the Lakers of Magic Johnson and Kareem Abdul-Jabbar eliminated the Spurs each time, preventing Gervin from reaching the NBA Finals.
 The Lakers easily swept the Alvin Robertson-led Spurs in the first round of both the 1986 and 1988 playoffs.
 Then in 1995, the Robinson-led Spurs made the conference finals by eliminating the Lakers, but would lose to the Houston Rockets in that round.
+In 1999, the Spurs swept the Lakers in four games in the Western Conference Semifinals.
+Game 4 was the last game at the Great Western Forum, the Lakers home since 1967.
+They moved into the Staples Center the following season.

+Lakers and Spurs win five consecutive championships (1999–2003)

+The Spurs and Lakers both closed each others home venue in the 1999 and 2002 playoffs.